OceanNetworksCanada/Seafloor-Compliance/README.md

 In getToken.py, a user-specific Token is retrieved from Oceans 2.0 via login credentials and written to disk the first time it is called for subsequent API queries.

 In getBPRScalarData.py, ONC API web services are used to download seafloor pressure, uncompensated seafloor pressure, and temperature data for a BPR instrument.
 When this script is called, the user is asked to enter the station code for the instrument (Location Code in Oceans 2.0) and the starttime of the data query.
-By defualt, the program returns three hours of data and only the uncompensated seafloor pressure as an ObsPy Stream object, "st_bpr".
+By default, the program returns three hours of data and only the uncompensated seafloor pressure as an ObsPy Stream object, "st_bpr".

 - **Time Corrections**